 - Start by prepping your whole chicken and spatchcocking your bird.
 Cut the backbone out and then lay it flat, press down to break the bones and it is complete.

 - Prep all your ingredients for the creamy cilantro lime sauce and seasoning for the chicken.

 - Make sure your chicken is flat and as even as possible.
-Loosen the skin as well so you can seasoning under the skin, this is very important to enhance the flavor.
+Loosen the skin as well so you can season under the skin, this is very important to enhance the flavour.

 - Apply mustard on the chicken, this is the binder and helps the seasoning stick.
 While the bird cooks it will draw the seasoning into the chicken.

 - Season the inside of the chicken, under the skin, and on the backside of the bird.
 Now set your chicken breast side up and season the whole chicken generously.